COMPANY F OFFICERS at CRIPPLE CREEK

 in Robertson Co, TN

-Gilliam, James M.* 25 (1837 - 1864) The older brother of John H. Gilliam listed in the next bio, William was 5' 8" tall, with a fairncomplexion, blue eyes, and light-colored hair; Mustered in together on 25 Sep 62, both brothers would be killed in a skirmish with Carter's Confederate guerrillas on 4 Aug 1864 near Tracy City, TN; Together in life, the brothers were laid to rest together in the Tate Cemetery in Marion Co, TN
+Gilliam, James M.* 25 (1837 - 1864) The older brother of John H. Gilliam listed in the next bio, and William F. Gilliam; William was 5' 8" tall, with a fairncomplexion, blue eyes, and light-colored hair; All three brothers were wustered in together on 25 Sep 62; James and John would be killed in a skirmish with Carter's Confederate guerrillas on 4 Aug 1864 near Tracy City, TN; Together in life, the brothers were laid to rest together in the Tate Cemetery in Marion Co, TN

-Gilliam, John H.* 19 (1843 - 1864) A native of Marion Co, TN, he and his brother (James, in the bio above) were sons of Thomas and Martha Gilliam; He mustered in on 25 Sep 62 with his brother, James; He stood 5' 7" tall, with brown eyes, dark hair, and a dark complexion; He was a Farmer; He would be one of a handful of men who would be killed near Tracy City, TN by Carter's guerrillas on 4 Aug 64--sadly, his older brother, James, was also killed in the same raid; The brothers were buried together in the Tate Cemetery in Marion Co
+Gilliam, John H.* 19 (1843 - 1864) A native of Marion Co, TN, he and his brothers (James, in the bio above and William in the bio below) were sons of Thomas and Martha Gilliam; He mustered in on 25 Sep 62 with his brothers, James and William; He stood 5' 7" tall, with brown eyes, dark hair, and a dark complexion; He was a Farmer; He would be one of a handful of men who would be killed near Tracy City, TN by Carter's guerrillas on 4 Aug 64--sadly, his older brother, James, was also killed in the same raid; The brothers were buried together in the Tate Cemetery in Marion Co

 Gordon, Amzi* 18 (1844 - 1863) He was a Farmer who was born in Bedford Co, TN; He was fair complected with blue eyes and dark hair; He was 5' 10" tall; A man named Peter Holt signed his Consent in Case of Minor form, stating he was Amzi's legal guardian (which may or may not have been true); Mustered in on 25 Sep 62; He was "taken sick" on 27 Jul 63 and was eventually taken to his father's house in Bedford Co; Amzi died there on 25 Sep 63 of Chronic Diarrhea; He died exactly 1 year from the date he was mustered in!; His name is spelled Amzy on his tombstone